DOI-USGS/delaware-basin-story/PULL_REQUEST_TEMPLATE.md

 - [ ] Made sure all tests run
 - [ ] Ran the WAVE plugin 508 compliance tool

-Can confirm this application works on:
+and can confirm this application works on:
 ----------------------------
 - [ ] Chrome
 - [ ] Safari